12 Best Campgrounds near Boise, ID

 4. Kirkham Campground

-Less than two hours from Boise, this campground within the Boise National Forest has a steamy appeal.
+This campground within the Boise National Forest has a steamy appeal less than two hours from Boise.
 The campground is directly adjacent to the popular Kirkham Hot Springs along the South Fork Payette River.
 With several scenic pools and spaces to spread out, Kirkham easily ranks high as one of Idaho's best hot springs.

 Kirkham Campground has 16 sites, all of which tend to be in high demand.
 The campground caters best to tent camping and medium-size trailers or RVs.
 Vault toilets and potable water are near each campsite.
 No hookups are available.
 The few ponderosa trees at the campground provide little shade, and sites tend to get a bit toasty during summer days.